Michael Crichton: Pseudonymous novels (1965–1968)

 Crichton's fourth novel was A Case of Need (1968), a medical thriller.
 The novel had a different tone from the Lange books; accordingly, Crichton used the pen name "Jeffery Hudson", based on Sir Jeffrey Hudson, a 17th-century dwarf in the court of queen consort Henrietta Maria of England.
 The novel would prove a turning point in Crichton's future novels, in which technology is important in the subject matter, although this novel was as much about medical practice.
 The novel earned him an Edgar Award in 1969.
-He intended to use the "Jeffery Hudson" for other medical novels but ended up using it only once.
-It would later be adapted into the film The Carey Treatment (1972).
+He intended to use the "Jeffery Hudson" pseudonym for other medical novels but ended up using it only once.
+The book was later adapted into the film The Carey Treatment (1972).